University Professor Emerita

-Barbara Mackenzie-Wood has been a member of the Carnegie Mellon School of Drama faculty since 1986 and for the past twelve years she headed up the Acting/Music Theater Option.
+Barbara MacKenzie-Wood has been a member of the Carnegie Mellon School of Drama faculty since 1986 and served for many years as the Area Chair for Acting/Music Theater.
 She has been honored with the prestigious Henry Hornbostel Award, given for teaching excellence in the College of Fine Arts.

 As a professional actress she has appeared in more than 65 roles in New York and regional theater, stock and film.
 She is a founding member, actor, director and current member of the board of trustees of the Irondale Ensemble Project, a 30-year-old Obie Award-winning theater company in New York City.